dimitri/pgloader/README.md

   - raw reformating, before rows are split
   - per column reformating
+     - date (zero dates)
+	 - integer and "" that should be NULL
   - user-defined columns (constants, functions of other rows)
+  - column re-ordering

 #### UI